 Today’s generation prefers to invest money rather than saving it in accounts.
-Mutual Funds are the most common financial tool among investors to pool their money for shorter or longer duration and gaining interest from it.
-The money invested by the investors are professionally managed by experienced people who can buy or sell a diversified or well-mixed number of stocks, bonds, or money market securities for the fund.
+Mutual Funds are the most common financial tool among investors to pool their money for a shorter or longer duration and gaining interest from it.
+The money invested by the investors is professionally managed by experienced people who can buy or sell a diversified or well-mixed number of stocks, bonds, or money market securities for the fund.
 As a mutual fund investor, your portfolio is made up of as many as several hundred different securities.

 Mutual Funds are designed for every individual investor diversification and money management, even for small investors who invest low amounts.
 Mutual funds are an appropriate investment option to consider for investors who just began investing, if you don’t have a lot to invest, or if you want diversification in your portfolio.

 1) A mutual fund pools money from its many investors to purchase securities for the fund’s portfolio.
 The investors typically own a portion of their portfolio which includes many other instruments they can afford to purchase.
 The value of the investor’s share in that portfolio increases or decreases which is based on the value of the investments in the portfolio.

 2) Every mutual fund has a specific investment objective.
 Most of the investors invest their money in various types of mutual funds like stocks, bonds, etc or a combination of these.
 Within these fund investments, a Stock mutual fund is emphasizing on domestic or foreign stocks or any other particular industry whereas a bond fund may concentrate on investments for short term or long term maturities, or on government securities.

 3) A mutual fund distributes its income and capital gains.
 Any income received from stock dividends or bond interest to the shareholders along with any capital gains from the sale of securities is distributed, as the fund buys and sells the investments within the portfolio.